cobwebos/docs/articles/cognitive-services/Bing-Web-Search/quickstarts/go.md

     "encoding/json"
 )

-//The struct that will contain the answer type BingAnswer struct {
+// The is the struct for the data returned by Bing. type BingAnswer struct {
         Type         string `json:"_type"`
         QueryContext struct {